kotope/valloxesp/README.md

 * sensor: switch type to see if switch is configured as fireplace or boost
 * sensors: outside, inside, exhaust and incoming temperatures
 * sensors: rh1 and rh2 if supported by your Vallox Ventilation machine
+* sensor: co2 if supported by your Vallox Ventilation machine
 * binary sensors: motor in/motor out statuses
 * binary sensor: summer mode
 * sensor: service counter (how many months until you have to replace your filters)